Rudxain/Rudxain.github.io/about/me.md

 - studied in "Colegio Divina Pastora", "Colegio Jesús En Ti Confío", "Liceo Católico Tecnológico de Barahona", "Universidad Católica Tecnológica de Barahona" (1 semester), "Instituto Tecnológico de Santo Domingo" (only once).
 - reply/react to posts regardless of their ⌛age (I'm "ancient-agnostic", lol).
 [I'm kind of a historian/paleontologist myself](https://pbs.twimg.com/media/FFcEIG5WQAgBo33.jpg) XD .
 - am against indoctrination/brainwashing, religious and secular alike.
 I've been a victim of that, and I know how hard it is to break out of the mental prison.
-- am anti-dogmatism and anti-faith.
+- am anti-dogmatism (except for a [special case](https://rudxain.github.io/blog/post/dogma_non-sentient)) and anti-faith.
 Not anti-hope.
 Not anti-trust.
-- only support dogmas if they are applied to non-sentient beings, such as AI (not AGI) and computers.
-Writing algorithms/protocols is the equivalent of writing dogmas.
-Humans, aliens, and (most) animals deserve freedom of thought.
 - am not anti-theist, just atheist.
 - believe that all ideologies are crap, because they are dogmatic and absolutist.
 Ideologies could be used as "templates" to take *inspiration* from, but they should **never be taken as "gospel"**.
 - [am anti-DRM](https://defectivebydesign.org)